 You as a small business owner are most likely aware of the federal laws and regulations, and even state laws, you need to follow in order to stay compliant.
 But how much do you know about what actually happens to employers who violate these rules?
 What are the labor law consequences?

 The US Department of Labor takes employment law enforcement seriously.
-If regulations regarding areas like safety and health, minimum wage and overtime, child labor laws, and more are violated, employers could face steep “civil money penalties.”
+If regulations regarding areas like safety and health, minimum wage and overtime, workers’ compensations, child labor laws, and more are violated, employers could face steep “civil money penalties.”
 And if the offense happens again, the employer could potentially face jail time.

 It’s not always easy to learn about labor law consequences.
 However, the government doesn’t always care if you accidentally broke the law or not.
 It’s important to inform yourself so you can make smarter decisions on how to prevent any unintentional violations from occurring.